-In terms of exfoliation, the research that does exist was performed by Proctor & Gamble and by Estee Lauder, and both companies sell skincare products with acetyl glucosamine.
-[3, 4] In terms of its antiwrinkle action, there is no research demonstrating that wrinkles are related to wounds.
+In terms of this ingredient prompting exfoliation, the research that exists was performed by Proctor & Gamble and by Estee Lauder, and both companies sell skincare products that contain acetyl glucosamine.

 Acetyl glucosamine also has research demonstrating that it can have skin-brightening benefits, particularly when combined with the B vitamin, niacinamide.

 Most of the research concerning acetyl glucosamine’s effect on uneven skin tone is from Procter & Gamble, as their Olay brand uses acetyl glucosamine in select products.
 Still, the research is compelling and the protocols are sound, so it can be applied to other formularies that utilize this ingredient.

 International Journal of Cosmetic Science, October 2013, pages 472-476

 British Journal of Dermatology, February 2010, pages 435-441

 Journal of Cosmetic Science, July-August 2009, pages 423-428

 Journal of Cosmetic Dermatology, March 2007, pages 20-26; and December 2006, pages 309-315